mobilecoinfoundation/mcips/text/0001-dynamic-fees-v1.md

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation

 The `consensus_service` application will be extended to add a new `--minimum-fee` command-line argument and `MC_MINIMUM_FEE` environment variable.
-These values will be merged (environment-variable, then command-line option).
-This value will contain a string indicating the quantity and SI-scale of the minimum fee.
+These values will be filled in order of precedence by the command-line option, environment variable, and hard-coded minimum.
+Failure to parse the value being used will result in an error, and will not "fall through" to the next source.
+The value will contain a string indicating the quantity and SI-scale of the minimum fee.
 Fees with out units will be considered to be denominated in picoMOB.
 Therefore, all these values are equivilent fees:

 - 10mMOB
 - 10000uMOB